pypa/pipx/README.md

 pipx uninstall --help
 usage: pipx uninstall [-h] [--verbose] package

-Uninstalls a pipx-managed Virtual Envrionment by deleting it and any files that point to its binaries.
+Uninstalls a pipx-managed Virtual Environment by deleting it and any files that point to its binaries.

 positional arguments: